INTECS-ITFAC/intecs_webapp_front-end/README.md

 ## Style Guide :-

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts :-

 In the project directory, you can run:

-### `npm start`
+`npm start`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload if you make edits.
 You will also see any lint errors in the console.

-### `npm test`
+`npm test`

-Launches the test runner in the interactive watch mode.<br />
+Launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+`npm run build`

-Builds the app for production to the `build` folder.<br />
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

 ## Learn More ..

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
 To learn React, check out the [React documentation](https://reactjs.org/).